 The Graveyard Book by Neil Gaiman

-Neil Gaiman's latest book is a grim reinterpretation of Rudyard Kipling's the Jungle Book set in a graveyard and I loved every second of it.
+The Graveyard Book is the story of Nobody Owens, an orphan raised by the denizens of an ancient graveyard in Neil Gaiman's latest book is a grim reinterpretation of Rudyard Kipling's the Jungle Book set in a graveyard and I loved every second of it.
 The story is always engaging and frequently exciting.
 Gaiman masterfully paints a picture of a fantastic and imaginative world, while mixing in just the right amount of action and adventure.
 With this book Gaiman has done a wonderful job of opening up a genre usually reserved for older audiences to children.
 Longtime fans of Neil Gaiman won't be disappointed, the dark subject matter and macabre pen and ink illustrations are reminiscent of other Gaiman favorites, such as Coraline and the Sandman.

 [click here to see if it's available]